 There was one moment when I did mourn.
 It was years later, and my best friend Karine and I were on the beach of Conakry, Guinea.
 It was a rocky, polluted area that we were forbidden to go.
 But being eight year old girls, Karine and I somehow, never always listened to what we were told to do.
 It was not dirty in the sense of trash strewn everywhere, but the water was not clean enough to swim in.
 We walked along, and talked and as it began to rain, I noticed a large grey dog.
 He looked like an Irish Wolfhound.
 The tide was rising and the dog was on a tiny island of rocks, between the waves and the shoreline.
 The waves grew higher and began to wash over the dog's legs.

 At this time there was a group of school aged boys.
 They were throwing stones at the dog.
 Big ones.
 I shouted at them to go away.
-They ignored me and I doubt it helped any that I said "go away" in a tribal language, that looking back, likely did not apply to them but to another group.
-I said it in English as well.
-They were told in French, by Karine, to go.
+They ignored me.
+They were told by Karine, to go.
 The waves were getting even higher and the rain came down.
 The sky was as grey as the dog.

 Then, my heart dropped into the bottom of my stomach as I realized they were going to kill it.
 I could hear the hollowed sound of the rocks hitting the dog and saw the waves washing over it.
 I ran across the soft purple-grey stones of the beach, through the black back yard gate and around the side of the bungalow crying, back to the servants of my friend as they were sitting in the garden shaded from the rain, and begged them.
 Go they are killing the dog.
 Please go.
 I pointed as the crow flies, back to the ocean, to where the adults should be to make it better.
 They laughed at me.
 "Look at that white girl caring for a dog," Karine's maid said, as she bent over in hysterics.
 My utmost tragedy was their comedy central.